chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_prerequisites.md

     weight = 210
 +++

-This page explains the prerequisites of the AWS and on-premise backup.
+This page explains the prerequisites of the backup.
+If We choose AWS Deployment Procedure to deploy Automate-HA and we have choosen the `backup_config = efs OR s3` in config.toml, in that case below
+steps are not required.
+Below steps are taken care by the deployment.
+If we have kept the `backup_config` blank, in that case to need to perform the below steps.

 {{< note >}} You can take backup on EFS system through DNS or IP. {{< /note >}}